 Interests and Skills

-Researching the company is always a good idea before you attend your interview, and oftentimes it's expected.
+Researching the company is always a good idea before you attend your interview, and oftentimes it's expected, according to Indeed Career Guide.
 Answering the question of why you applied involves looking at your research.
 Find at least several interesting "facts" or pieces of information that you like about the company, such as its history, what it does or its mission.
-You can answer the question by discussing this information with enthusiasm, which shows the interviewer you're interested and impressed with the company and its work or goals.

 Career development is an important reason that may indicate you're likely to stay with the company.
 You should have no trouble getting the message across if this is a true statement.
 Developing your career generally means that you want to and/or are willing to hold the position long term, which is what many companies seek.
 It also indicates that you've carefully thought about the available job and your prospective employer.